Electronic Pages Die Homepage der Familie Beis

 Control Logic

 In order to achieve these many sample rates I had to introduce a more complex logic than on the AD2496.
 It is still a static circuitry, but too complex for one or two logic gate ICs.
-So I was forced to use some kind of programmable logic and chose a GAL16V8, the simplest, smallest and cheapest one that is available (except that, in order to save power, I recommend the slightly more expensive quarter power GAL version).
+So I was forced to use some kind of programmable logic and chose a GAL16V8, the simplest, smallest and cheapest one that is available (except that, in order to save power, I recommend the slightly more expensive quarter power version GAL16V8Q or equivalent).
 In kits, you'll get them programmed.

 Power supply